Government Affairs

 The Inflation Reduction Act was signed into law on Aug.
 16, 2022, and provides over $270 billion in tax credits for the construction of solar, wind, hydrogen, carbon sequestration, electric vehicle charging stations and other clean energy projects.

-A new policy in Subtitle D-Energy Security of the IRA grants developers/taxpayers a bonus tax credit 500% greater than a baseline tax credit of 6%, but this is conditioned on requirements that project contractors pay Davis-Bacon prevailing wages and utilize apprentices enrolled in government-registered apprenticeship programs.
+A policy in Subtitle D-Energy Security of the IRA grants developers/taxpayers a bonus tax credit 500% greater than a baseline tax credit of 6%, but this is conditioned on requirements that project contractors pay Davis-Bacon prevailing wages and utilize apprentices enrolled in government-registered apprenticeship programs.
 This new policy is an unprecedented expansion of Davis-Bacon and government-registered apprenticeship requirements/enticements onto private construction projects via the federal tax code.

 On Nov.
-30, Treasury and the IRS released guidance regarding tax credits for private clean energy projects funded by the Inflation Reduction Act conditioned on compliance with prevailing wage and government-registered apprenticeship requirements.
+30, 2022, Treasury and the IRS released guidance regarding tax credits for private clean energy projects funded by the Inflation Reduction Act conditioned on compliance with prevailing wage and government-registered apprenticeship requirements.
 Treasury and the IRS also released FAQs to provide additional information on prevailing wage and apprenticeship requirements.

-The prevailing wage and apprenticeship provisions outlined in the guidance will now apply to projects that begin construction on or after Jan.
+The prevailing wage and apprenticeship provisions outlined in the guidance apply to projects that begin construction on or after Jan.
 30, 2023––60 days after the guidance’s publication in the Federal Register.
 Treasury indicated it “plans to issue additional proposed regulations with respect to these requirements in the coming months.”

 In order to access full tax credits, developers of qualifying projects are required to use apprentices from government-registered apprenticeship programs for at least 15% of the total labor hours of the project in 2024, which phases in at 12.5% for construction work in 2023 and increases to 15% in 2024 and thereafter.
 Each contractor and subcontractor employing four or more individuals on a qualifying project must employ one or more apprentices from a government-registered apprenticeship program.